-This is a limited-calculus based course in Classical (Newtonian) Mechanics.
-The main objective of the course is for the student to understand the laws/theories and principles of Classical Mechanics (especially Newton's Laws of Motion) in order to be able to describe the motion of a system so that we can better understand the physical world around us.
+This is an algebra-based course in Classical Mechanics.
+The main objective of the course is for you to understand the laws/theories and principles of Classical Mechanics (especially Newton's Laws of Motion) in order to be able to describe the motion of a system so that we can better understand the physical world around us.
+This course will also help you develop the problem-solving skills as a preparation for Physics 4A.
 Classical Mechanics is often divided into two parts: